75 Watervliet Ave.

 a district-designated transportation zone or a child-safety zone; or

 receive transportation if their Individual Education Plan (IEP) requires

-Child-care transportation -- A student may be transported
+Child-care transportation -- An elementary-school student may be transported

 to and from a child-care provider if the provider's location is within